mrismanaziz/Reforestation/README.md

-## what happens when you cross a sheep with a kangaroo ?
-A woolly jumper!
+## What animal is always at a game of cricket?
+A bat.